 Eddy is married to Brenda.
 They have 4 children and 4 grandchildren.
 Hallock has served on the Board of the Stoller Foundation for the last 3 years.

 Xochilt Cruz has been living in Houston, Texas for over 12 years.
-She was born in Nicaragua and raised in South Florida.
+She was born in Nicaragua and grew up in South Florida.
 Upon moving to Houston, she began to work in the Oil and Gas industry in various administrative support roles.
 She holds a BBA degree from Florida International University.

 In April 2015, she began working for the Stoller Group as an Executive Assistant and became a Trustee of the Stoller Foundation Board in 2016.